 Drink Z-tea to boost your immune system.

 Avoid alcohol completely as it drains you of magnesium and zinc, two important minerals for the health of your immune system.
+In addition, alcohol directly impairs your immune system.
+For these reasons, excessive alcohol consumption may increase COVID-mortality, according to my recent study.

 Exercise – Rest – Sleep for COVID-19